ahoneybun/ahoneybun.github.io/_posts/2024-03-19-Thinkpad-X13s-review.md

 Next is the headphone port and even at the lower volume it has a lot of cracking in the output and it gets worse as you increase the volume.
 I tested two different headphones with the same result.

 Now using a USB headset (though the USB-C port) seems to work without issue so that is a workaround though you'll need to use an adapter to do this.

+### Fingerprint Reader

+To my suprise the fingerprint reader works well and I can enroll my fingers!
+It even unlocks the system the system at the login screen too!

 ### Touchpad